top of page

 • A community to grow with

-• Enough skills to start teaching
+• Skills to start teaching

 Final Thoughts

 A 200-hour yoga teacher training gives you more than a certificate.
 It helps you understand yourself, connect with others, and learn how to serve your community.
+Whether you go on to teach or not, you’ll leave with tools that support everyday life—calm breathing, focused attention, and the ability to respond rather than react and if you decide to become a trauma informed yoga teacher, that path starts here.
+Learn how to offer real support, not just instructions.

 The training won’t make you perfect.
 But it will make you more prepared, more grounded, and more human.